 The on-chip die temperature sensor provides a voltage output that is linearly proportional to the centigrade temperature scale.
-Its nominal output voltage is 1.44 V at a 25°C die temperature, varying at 3 mV/°C and giving a typical output range of 1.175 V to 1.9 V over the full temperature range.
+Its nominal output voltage is 1.44 V at +25°C die temperature, varying at 3 mV/°C and resulting in a typical output range of 1.175 V to 1.9 V over the full temperature range.
 Its low output impedance and linear output simplify interfacing to temperature control circuitry and ADCs.
-The temperature sensor is provided as more of a convenience rather than a precise feature; it is intended for indicating a die temperature change for recalibration purposes.
+The temperature sensor is provided as more of a convenience than a precise feature; it is intended to indicate a die temperature change for recalibration purposes.

-LOCAL GROUND OFFSET ADJUST
+LOCAL-GROUND-OFFSET ADJUSTMENT

-The AD5763 incorporates a local-ground-offset adjust feature which, when enabled in the function register, adjusts the DAC outputs for voltage differences between the individual DAC ground pins and the REFGND pin ensuring that the DAC output voltages are always with respect to the local DAC ground pin.
-For instance, if Pin AGNDA is at 5 mV with respect to the REFGND pin and VOUTA is measured with respect to AGNDA, then a -5 mV error results, enabling the local-ground-offset adjust feature which adjusts VOUTA by +5 mV, eliminating the error.
+The AD5765 incorporates a local-ground-offset adjustment feature that, when enabled in the function register, adjusts the DAC outputs for voltage differences between the individual DAC ground pins and the REFGND pin, ensuring that the DAC output voltages are always referenced with respect to the local DAC ground pin.
+For instance, if Pin AGNDA is at +5 mV with respect to the REFGND pin and VOUTA is measured with respect to AGNDA, a -5 mV error results, enabling the localground-offset adjustment feature to adjust VOUTA by +5 mV, thereby eliminating the error.